MileHacker Logo

 Nazhvan Forest Park

 A large recreational area on the western side of the city.
-It includes a bird garden and an aquarium, presenting a relaxed escape from the city bustle.
+It contains a bird green space and an aquarium, presenting a relaxed escape from the city bustle.

 Mount Soffeh